wloving77/dmtl4-MCS/code/README.md

-# DMT/L4: Discrete Mathematics and Theory (in Lean 4)
+# DMTL4: Discrete Mathematics and Theory in Lean 4